min69u/Reforestation/README.md

-## Toasters were the first form of pop-up notifications.
+## You know that cemetery up the road?
+People are dying to get in there.